MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Microsoft.Graph.Beta.Users.Actions.md

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Get-MgUserCalendarSchedule](/powershell/module/Microsoft.Graph.Users.Actions/Get-MgUserCalendarSchedule?view=graph-powershell-1.0)

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserCalendarSchedule](/powershell/module/Microsoft.Graph.Users.Actions/Get-MgUserCalendarSchedule?view=graph-powershell-1.0)

 ### [Get-MgBetaUserDefaultCalendarSchedule](Get-MgBetaUserDefaultCalendarSchedule.md)
 Get the free/busy availability information for a collection of users, distributions lists, or resources (rooms or equipment) for a specified time period.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgUserDefaultCalendarSchedule](/powershell/module/Microsoft.Graph.Users.Actions/Get-MgUserDefaultCalendarSchedule?view=graph-powershell-1.0)

 > [!NOTE]
 > To view the v1.0 release of this cmdlet, view [Get-MgUserDefaultCalendarSchedule](/powershell/module/Microsoft.Graph.Users.Actions/Get-MgUserDefaultCalendarSchedule?view=graph-powershell-1.0)